MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_DstDoc_AssistedReadingReasons:long** - Predefined set of values of why document was opened in assisted reading mode

+- **Data_DstDoc_AsyncOpenKind:long –** Indicates whether a cached version of the new cloud document was opened and which asynchronous refresh logic was used.

 - **Data_DstDoc_ChunkingType:long** - How is document stored in SharePoint

 - **Data_DstDoc_EdpState:long** - Enterprise Data Protection state of document